duinoWitchery/hd44780/README.md

 For generic information about Arduino libraries and how to isntall them consult the Arduino Libraries page: https://www.arduino.cc/en/Guide/Libraries

-For ease of proper installation the preferred method of installing the library is to use the library mananager.
+For ease of proper installation, the preferred method of installing the library is to use the library manager.
 The use of importing a .zip file is highly discouraged unless using an IDE verions prior to version 1.6.2

 ### Installation using Library manager (IDE 1.6.2 and later)